Sparse PCA With Multiple Components: Numerical Results

-We observe that the PSD relaxation can be solved within a few minutes for $p \approx 50$ but quickly requires a prohibitive amount of memory and time at higher dimensions.
-The SOC-Cuts relaxation scales up to $p \approx 300$ and provides a high-quality upper bounds, within $1-2\%$ of PSD.
-Without the additional cuts, the SOC relaxation alone is weak when $(k,r)$ are large relative to $p$.
-For example, for the pitprops dataset, when $k_t=(10,10,10)$, SOC returns an upper bound of $1.007$ while the proportion of correlation explain can trivially not exceed 1.
-However, SOC is still preferable in high-dimensional settings, where the semidefinite formulation cannot be solved via an interior point method due to excessive memory requirements, and the formulation SOC-Cuts provides a small improvement in the upper bound at the price of significantly more runtime.
+We observe that the PSD relaxation uniformly dominates all other upper bounds and can be solved within a few minutes for $p \approx 100$ but quickly requires a prohibitive amount of memory and time at higher dimensions.
+The SOC relaxation scales up to $p \approx 1000$ in hours but provides a weaker upper bound, within $1$--$20\%$ of PSD.
+On the other hand, the Lagrangian relaxation scales to $p \approx 1000$ in seconds, and outperforms the SOC relaxation's bound on every instance where $\sum_t k_t \leq p$.
+Finally, the combinatorial bound is uniformly worse than the Lagrangian bound in terms of both runtime and the quality of the bound.
+Thus, in practice, we recommend using the SDP bound if it can be computed (say $p\leq 300$), and the Lagrangian bound otherwise.